google/badwolf/docs/command_line_tool.md

 ```

 The `assert` command will collect all story files and run every one of them
-collecting the outcome and evaluating of each the assertion.
+collecting the outcome and evaluating each of the assertions.
 Stories are heavily
 used to validate BQL semantic behavior.
 All compliance stories can be found at
-[examples/compliance](../examples/compiance).
+[examples/compliance](../examples/compliance).
 Compliance stories guarantee that
 all backend storage drivers that implement `storage.Store` and `storage.Graph`
 provide the exact same behavior.
 If a driver does not pass the compliance tests
 in the aforementioned folder, it will be an indication of a serious bug and
-should not be used since may lead to wrong results.
+the driver should not be used since it may lead to wrong results.

 Below you can find the output of using the `assert` command against the
 compliance folder that guarantees BQL returns the expected results.